gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 - Having more than the designated team members, one coach, and an assistant coach on the quiz platform during a time-out.
 - Challenging after conferring with anyone
 - If a captain or co-captain confers with his/her coach or other quizzers prior to issuing a challenge.
 In addition, the challenge will not be allowed.
-- Infraction of the rules, in spirit as well as letter, as discerned by the quiz officials.
+- Infraction of the rules, in spirit as well as in the letter, as discerned by the quiz officials.

 **Individual Fouls**
 : A foul awarded to one or more individual quizzers.